Over the years, numerous new cryptocurrencies have been formed from the Bitcoin network. The process in which they are formed is called a hard fork.

 So, who can use BCD?

 - Bitcoin holders: Hard forks on the Bitcoin network put holders of Bitcoin in a unique position.
-Whatever amount of Bitcoin they hold, they get the same amount of the new currency, free!
+Whatever amount of Bitcoin they hold, they get the same amount of the new currency, for free!
 The Bitcoin Diamond fork increased the total supply of the coin.
-For every one Bitcoin users held, they actually got ten BCD for free.
+For every Bitcoin users hold, they get ten BCD for free.
 Good deal, right?

 - Non-Bitcoin holders: If you own Bitcoin, then you already own some Diamond coin.
 The rest of the crypto community will have to pay for it!
-There are 29 cryptocurrency exchanges offering BCD for trading listed on the BCD homepage.
-The most well known are Gate.io, Okex, and Binance.
+There are multiple cryptocurrency exchanges offering BCD for trading listed on the BCD homepage.
+The most well known are Binance, Bittrex and HitBTC.

 Note: A wallet is a software application or hardware drive that stores important access codes for your cryptocurrency.
 You can also use a paper wallet to store your access codes.